What Are Fulfillment Centers & How Do They Work?

 As opposed to a traditional warehouse meant for static, long-term holding, a fulfillment center is designed for optimized logistics and fast turnover.
 Keeping a healthy amount of merchandise available must be balanced against storage fees that incur when your excess stock sits around taking up space.
 Experts recommend preventing your goods from being stored in a fulfillment center for longer than one month.

 Sellers should keep regular shipments coming in to ensure available stock is always sufficient to meet order demand.
 Data provided by your fulfillment partner can assist you in maintaining that balance.
-Growth of your company results in a more profitable partnership for them, so your fulfillment service provider is always happy to work with you in refining your processes.
+The growth of your company results in a more profitable partnership for them, so your fulfillment service provider is always happy to work with you in refining your processes.

 Depending on the type of merchandise you sell, optional features like climate control and increased security measures can be added to your storage service to keep your goods in shape.
 Assess your specific needs and have them in mind when choosing which fulfillment company to use.